bloom-tech-learning/beatlesm/curriculum/web48/3.2-Advanced-State-Management/Module_3-Async-Redux/Objects/Understanding.md

 #### Answer:   (C)

-- Hints: You're correct(B) that it can only be in one state at a time.
+- Hints: (B)    You're correct(B) that it can only be in one state at a time.
 However, there are only a finite number of states, not infinite.
-- Hints: This is a mathematical model that we're applying to our React/Redux apps.
+- Hints: (C)    This is a mathematical model that we're applying to our React/Redux apps.
 OOur apps can only be in one state at a time, and only have a finite number of states.

 ## Question 2